adjust/ios_sdk/README.md

 ### <a id="deeplinking-deferred"></a>Deferred deep linking scenario

-You can register a delegate callback to be notified before a deferred deep link is opened and decide if the adjust SDK will try to open it.
+You can register a delegate callback to be notified before a deferred deep link is opened and decide if the Adjust SDK will try to open it.
 The same optional protocol `AdjustDelegate` used for the [attribution callback](#attribution-callback) and for [event and session callbacks](#event-session-callbacks) is used.

 Follow the same steps and implement the following delegate callback function for deferred deep links: